Revised February 2016

 Tucked away in a quiet corner of the lobby, on the entrance level of the Jerusalem Inbal Hotel, sits a little pocket of elegance called Sofia.
 As befits the posh hotel that hosts it, this gourmet dairy restaurant is high class all the way.

-Sofia restaurant achieves a level of elegance that only a 5-star hotel can allow itself.
+We jumped at the chance to revisit Sofia Restaurant, one of the great dining experiences in Jerusalem.
+Sofia achieves a level of elegance that only a 5-star hotel can achieve.
 No expense is spared for creating a luxurious feeling.
 Yet, the restaurant is casual, so that folks can feel relaxed and laid back after a long day in Jerusalem.
 Hotels are not just for tourists.
-For city residents these spiffy refuges are a reliable escape from the banality of everyday life.
+For city residents these spiffy refuges are a reliable escape from everyday life.

 There is ample parking on the street and plenty of underground parking in the hotel for guests.

 It should be noted that we arrived at an unfashionably early hour, but it was timed perfectly with the sunset.